-Mozambique is a signatory to and has ratified both the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards and the Convention on the Settlement of Investment Disputes between States and Nationals of Other States ("ICSID").
+Mozambique is a signatory to and has ratified both the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards and the ICSID Convention.

 13.3 Is there any special difficulty (whether as a matter of law or practice) in litigating, or seeking to enforce judgments or awards, against Government authorities or State organs (including any immunity)?